 Visit Shiloh National Military Park before or after you tour Graceland, and remember that Elvis served in the US Army.

-Paris TN is about 85 miles southwest of Nashville and is home to a 60-foot replica of the Eiffel Tower in its Memorial Park, as well as the World's Biggest Fish Fry.
+Paris is about 85 miles southwest of Nashville and is home to a 60-foot replica of the Eiffel Tower in its Memorial Park, as well as the World's Biggest Fish Fry.